|Position:||Assistant Head Coach / Special Teams Coordinator & Tight Ends|

-• Has coached the Tiger special teams since 2011, including Chandler Catanzaro, who was a three-time All-ACC placekicker.
+• Has coached the Tiger special teams since 2011, including Chandler Catanzaro, a three-time All-ACC placekicker, and Huegel, a two-time all-conference selection.
 Catanzaro is Clemson’s career scoring leader (404) and made 81.7 percent of his field goals.

 • Coached Brandon Ford to a First-Team All-ACC season at tight end in 2012.
 Ford tied the school record for receiving touchdowns by a tight end in 2012 (8).

-• Had a big impact in Clemson winning the 2011 ACC title for the first time in 20 years.
-He has been on the staff of three ACC Atlantic Division titles in the last five years.
+• Had a big impact in Clemson winning ACC titles three of the last six years.
+He has been on the staff of five ACC Atlantic Division titles in the last eight years.

 • Coached Dwayne Allen in 2011.
 He won the John Mackey Award and was a first-team All-American.
-Allen set school records for receptions (50), receiving yards (598) and receiving touchdowns (8) by a tight end.
+Allen set school records for receptions (50) and receiving touchdowns (8) by a tight end.
+Allen is a standout in the NFL with the Indianapolis Colts.

 • In 2010, he coached offensive tackle Chris Hairston to a First-Team All-ACC season and Allen to Second-Team All-ACC honors.